Diplomatic missions

 Travel papers and visas

-Valid Bulgarian ID card, passport or temporary passport.
+Valid Bulgarian identity card, passport or Emergency Travel Document.

-All Bulgarian citizens holders of a valid passport or identity card can enter, transit and reside in the Republic of Cyprus without a visa for up to 90 days, and need no registration upon arrival.
+All Bulgarian citizens with a valid passport or identity card can enter, transit and stay in the Republic of Cyprus visa-free for up to 90 days without registering on arrival.

-Bulgarian citizens, who intend to stay in the country more than 90 days and/or start work, are required to:
+Bulgarian citizens who intend to stay in the country for more than 90 days and/or start working are obliged to:

-• Apply for a residence permit /Residence Permit/ and such application must be submitted before the expiry of the 3 month period from the date of filing of civil registration; said residence permit is issued within six months from the date of application and submission of necessary documents by the applicant (documents required - a valid passport or identity card, two photographs, paid fee of EUR 8.54);
+• apply for a Residence Permit, the application must be submitted before the expiry of the 3-month period from the date of application for civil registration; the said Residence Permit is issued within six months from the date of application and submission of the necessary documents by the applicant (documents required — valid passport or identity card, 2 photos, fee of EUR 8.54);

-Bulgarian citizens who are residents of the so-called “Turkish Republic of Northern Cyprus" are served at the Embassy of Bulgaria in Nicosia only.
+Bulgarian citizens who are residents of the territory of the so-called.
+‘Turkish Republic of Northern Cyprus’ are served only at the Embassy of the Republic of Bulgaria in Nicosia.

-The Embassy does not recommend travel of Bulgarian citizens in the territory of the so-called “Turkish Republic of Northern Cyprus"!
+The Embassy does not recommend Bulgarian citizens to travel through the so-called ‘Turkish Republic of Northern Cyprus’!

 Competitive service